 After the release of their debut album "Sugar Time" in 1993, produced by Yuval Shafrir, the band was already seated and belted inside the cockpit, first-class straight to the stars !!
 The hits from the album were played non-stop on radio and television: "Where's the Wind," "What's Happening to Me," "Her Sadness," "The Sky's the Border," "You Fell Strong," and "One God."

 The year 1993 saw a group of "kibbutzniks" from Givat Brenner become rock stars with fame that can only be seen outside the borders of the State of Israel.
-That same year the band members wrote and recorded the material for the album "Demons".
-Three lost children from the kibbutz with one normal Haifa resident who received a strong blow from all the fame that surrounded them mostly became very confused and could not understand what was happening around them.
-Their shows exploded, the media kept putting them in every possible place and girls in minimal attire would chase the band members on the street.
+That same year the band members wrote and recorded the material for the album "Shedim" (Demons).
+Three lost children from the kibbutz with one ordinary Haifa resident who received a strong blow from all the fame that surrounded them mostly became very confused and could not understand what was happening around them.
+Their shows exploded, the media kept putting them in every possible place, and girls in minimal attire would chase the band members on the street.

-The band's reaction or therapy to all of this was the album 'Demons', in response to the quest for success the band members wrote darker and more pessimistic songs than the songs on the first album.
-In addition, Hemi, who was marked as the band's leader following the first album, preferred to take a step back and give the rest of the band more spotlight.
+The band's reaction or therapy to all of this was the album "Shedim" (Demons), in response to the quest for success the band members wrote darker and more pessimistic songs than the songs on the first album.
+In addition, Hemi Rudner, who was marked as the band's leader following the first album, preferred to take a step back and give the rest of the band more spotlight.
 In five songs on the album, Hemi is not the lead singer and in one he sings with Assaf Maroz.
-Hemi said that Assaf was in great bloom as a composer and the two big hits of the album, "Someone Hear Me" and "White in a Black Dream", he composed.
-Ophir Ben Ami shone with "Little Beloved" and "The Demon Enteres You."
+Hemi Rudner said that Assaf was in great bloom as a composer and the two big hits of the album, "Someone Hear Me" and "White in a Black Dream", he composed.
+Ophir Ben Ami shone with "Little Lover" and "The Demon Gets Into You".

-Among the big hits on the album "White in a Black Dream" that was not supposed to enter the album at all and was written out of anger.
-The melody of the song was created by Assaf Sarig at the request of another Israeli artist who wrote the lyrics, but when Hemi heard this he got upset and assured Assaf that the melody was excellent and that he would write a better lyrics than the other artist in 5 minutes.
-And the song was written in 5 minutes about death at a time when there was a tremendous panic from AIDS.
+Among the big hits on the album "White in a Black Dream" was not supposed to enter the album at all and was written out of anger.
+The melody of the song was created by Assaf Sarig at the request of another Israeli artist who wrote the lyrics, but when Hemi Rudner heard this he got upset and assured Assaf that the melody was excellent and that he would write better lyrics than the other artist in 5 minutes.
+And the song was written in 5 minutes about death at a time when there was tremendous panic over AIDS.